Ōtāhuhu: History

 The area is named after Tāhuhunui-o-te-rangi, captain of the Moekākara waka, and who settled on Ōtāhuhu and in Northland, his descendants becoming the Ngāi Tāhuhu iwi.

 Portage Road, which runs between the Manukau Harbour and Ōtāhuhu Creek, was originally Te Tō Waka, a portage for waka between the Manukau and Waitemata harbours.
 This portage is traditionally associated as the place where the Tainui waka was hauled between the Tamaki River and Manukau Harbour.
 In the early 1800s, the portage was used by Ngāpuhi during the Musket Wars, to attack Tainui tribes in the Waikato.
+As early as 1850 there were proposals to create a canal along the route, and a strip of land was reserved for this purpose; this was re-visited from time to time, but the canal was not constructed.

 Ōtāhuhu was established in 1848 with the arrival of the ship Ann as a fencible settlement, where soldiers were granted land with the implied understanding that in wartime, they would be raised as units to defend it (the eventual fighting in July 1863 well over a decade later used professional soldiers instead).
 All features excluding the street layout we see today from this time have disappeared such as the stone Tāmaki Bridge built by the fencibles that had to make way to a widening of Great South Road.

+Great South Road is one of the earliest roads in the region.
+Surveying and construction commenced in 1843; by 1851 the road had been metalled as far as Ōtāhuhu.
+The first section of the Auckland to Drury Railway was opened in 1873, connecting the township of Auckland to Penrose.
+The Otahuhu station was opened on 20 May 1875.

 By the 1870s, Ōtāhuhu became the largest agricultural town in the Auckland Province, facilitated by the trade of wheat and other agricultural products to the city of Auckland, trading along the Tāmaki River.

-In December 1873 the Southern Line opened, connecting the township of Auckland to Penrose.
-A year and a half later on 20 May 1875, the line was extended south and the Ōtāhuhu railway station was opened.
+During World War II fortifications were constructed in case of Japanese Invasion.
+Anti-tank measures included concrete barriers on Great South Road and extensive ditches.
+Pillboxes were erected adjacent to Favona Road and in Sturges Park.
+Camp Euart was established nearby, housing 5000 American troops at its peak; this had positive economic effects on Ōtāhuhu.

 The first supermarket in the country was opened at present day 628 Great South Road, Ōtāhuhu on 18 June 1958, when the first Foodtown was opened by Tom Ah Chee, who pooled his resources with two other Auckland produce shop owners Norman Kent and John Brown.
-Many famous personalities went to Otahuhu College, including heavyweight boxing champion David Tua, former prime minister David Lange, and ex-Manukau City Mayor, Sir Barry Curtis.